Advanced Global Trading: History

 AGT’s growth faltered in 2013.
 Online records at the Dubai Department of Economic Development show that the firm’s carbon-trading licence expired in early June 2013, after which at least five investors filed complaints alleging that they could not liquidate their holdings.
 Trading activities ceased soon afterwards and the licence was not renewed.

 Corporate social responsibility

 AGT initiated a campaign to embed CSR strategies into the corporate governance frameworks in the Middle East.
-A partnership program advises corporations to negate environmental damage and to set up a self-regulating mechanism to ensure active compliance.

-in June 2011, AGT assisted Omar Samra, the first Egyptian to climb Mount Everest make his expeditions carbon neutral.
+in June 2011, AGT assisted Omar Samra, the first Egyptian to climb Mount Everest in making his expeditions carbon neutral.

 In 2011, the company advised Equinox Design's Exhibit Green division to offset environmental waste and reduce their carbon footprint.

 Same year, the company helped the Swiss Le Mans race to become carbon neutral by retiring ETPs.

 Advanced Global Trading assisted Abu Dhabi Desert Challenge to offset any environmental damage from the March 2012 event.
 The agreement was between (ATCUAE) Automobile & Touring Club and AGT and was the first of its kind in GCC.